bmsuseluda/electron-boilerplate/README.md

 Add dist/linux-unpacked/electron-boilerplate as a non steam game and start

-## Not Working App with electron 8.2.0
+## Not Working App with electron version greater than 8

 With electron version greater than 8 the app still works on linux natively but does not work via steam as a non steam game.